National Tourism Week – May 23 to 30

 - Take photos and share them on social media – in addition to capturing images of your community participating in Tourism Week activities, take photos of other tourism activities that you can share (attractions, tourism employees, your visitor centre, your welcome signage, etc.).

-- Follow TIABC, go2HR and Destination BC on their social channels.
+- Follow TIABC, go2HR, Destination BC, and the Tourism Industry Association of Canada (TIAC) on their social channels.

 Are you Looking for More Ideas for Tourism Week in Your Community?